-9.2 If circumstances permit, one person may function in two of the above positions.
+9.232 If circumstances permit, one person may function in two of the above positions.
 The top management of the Competition shall be in the hands of the Competition Committee which shall consist of:

+Chief Official

-Chief Official Safety Officer Chief Course Umpire
+Safety Deputy Chief Official Officer Chief Course Umpire

-9.3 The Competition Committee shall:
+9.343 The Competition Committee shall:

-- a) Organise the competition and supervise its arrangements; - b) In the event of inclement weather or other unforeseen circumstances which make it impossible to carry out or finish the competition, postpone the competition and decide on another time when it may be held, or abandon the competition, or, if the competition has already begun, abandon or reschedule the competition; - c) Hear any protests that may be made and settle ICF Canoe Marathon Competition Rules 2017 any disputes that may arise;

-- d) Decide on matters concerning disqualifications in cases where the regulations have been broken during the competition.
+- a) Organise the competition and supervise its arrangements; - b) In the event of inclement weather or other unforeseen circumstances which make it impossible to carry out or finish the competition, postpone the competition and decide on another time when it may be held, or abandon the competition, or, if the competition has already begun, abandon or reschedule the competition; - c) Hear any protests that may be made and settle any disputes that may arise; - d) Decide on matters concerning disqualifications in cases where the regulations have been broken during the competition.
 The decision of the Committee shall be based on the ICF Canoe Marathon Rules.
-Penalties in accordance with the ICF Statutes may also be imposed (i.e. disqualification for a longer period than the duration of the competition in question); - e) Before any decision is made regarding an alleged infraction of the rules, hear the opinion of the officials who are in control of the race, if it is felt to be of importance in clearing up the alleged offence.

-9.3.1 The Competition Committee may disqualify any competitor who behaves improperly or who by his or her conduct or speech shows contempt towards the officials, other competitors or onlookers.

-9.3.2 A member of the Competition Committee may not participate in a judgment connected with the disqualification of a competitor from his or her own national federation.
+Penalties in accordance with the ICF Statutes may also be imposed (i.e. disqualification for a longer period than the duration of the competition in question); - e) Before any decision is made regarding an alleged infraction of the rules, hear the opinion of the officials who are in control of the race, if it is felt to be of importance in clearing up the alleged offence. - 9.343.1 The Competition Committee may disqualify any competitor who behaves improperly or who by his or her conduct or speech shows contempt towards the officials, other competitors or onlookers. - 9.343.2 A member of the Competition Committee may not participate in a judgment connected with the disqualification of a competitor from his or her own

-10 DUTIES OF OFFICIALS [TR]
+10 DUTIES OF OFFICIALS

-10.1 The Chief Official, who is also the Chair of the Competition Committee, shall decide all matters arising during the actual contest, which are not dealt with in these rules.

-10.2 The Competition Manager is responsible for the preparation and running of the competition.
+- 10.1 The Chief Official, who is also the Chair of the Competition Committee, shall decide all matters arising during the actual contest, which are not dealt with in these rules. - 10.2 9.1 The Deputy Chief Official will closely cooperate with the Chief Official and the Competition Manager and will handle the administrative tasks of the competition.
+He will collect the notes from the Team Leaders of the participating countries on the changes before the beginning of the Team Leader's meeting and put them in order according to the races.